SteveOfOlde/street-csv/ReadMe.md

 `composer install`

-To run change to the public folder and execute
+To run basic service, navigate to the public folder and execute

 `php -S localhost:8000`